silverness2/GeoFLOW/docs/doxy/user_configuration.md

   At this time, these diagnostics are always computed.
-In the future we will likely allow the user to configure additional diagnostics to be provided in the diagnostics files, although we will continue to insist that dianostics of conserved quantities in a pariculr set of PDEs be produced, since these are required to diagnose the progress of a run.
+In the future we will likely allow the user to configure additional diagnostics to be provided in the diagnostics files, although we will continue to insist that diagnostics of conserved quantities in a particular set of PDEs be produced, since these are required to diagnose the progress of a run.
 Expect changes to this description of diagnostic output!

 ## H. Configure external forcing.